WEBR: Adult standards and MOR period

 The station added a morning show hosted by Gail Ann Huber (a Buffalo radio veteran with experience at WECK, WHTT, and WYRK) and Bob Stilson (formerly at WBEN and WKBW-TV).
 Other WEBR hosts at the time of launch included Tom Darro (carrying over his talk show from WJJL), original 1970s-era WEBR jockey Jack Horohoe with the "Midday Coffee," and Barry Lillis with the "Make Believe Dance Floor."
 (Lillis, a WJJL alumnus most famous for his work as WGRZ's weather anchor, returned to broadcasting after over 20 years out of the field).
 Horohoe unexpectedly died a few months into his second tenure on the station, while Lillis left the station after one year.
 (He stated that the format tweak that year, while he was "OK" with the music change, had also led to him losing creative control over his show; he was unwilling to voice-track a show in which he had incorporated audience interaction and theater of the mind.)
-Lillis would return in a weekend position in late 2022.
-WHTT jock Tony Venturoli joined the station shortly after Lillis's departure, hosting a classic hits themed block.
+Lillis would return in a weekend position in late 2022, staying there until his retirement in March 2025.
+WHTT jock Tony Venturoli joined the station in 2021, hosting a classic hits themed block.
 Al Wallack, who hosted Jazz in the Nighttime on the original WEBR, reprised the show on Sunday afternoons on the current incarnation during its first few months of operation.
+Wallack died in 2024.
 Huber left the station near the end of 2022, with Kelly Wahl taking over afternoon drive.
-Dave Gillen, whose credits include time at 102.5 WTSS and co-founding the World's Largest Disco, served as program director and fill-in host.
+Dave Gillen, whose credits include time at 102.5 (the frequency now occupied by WBKV, the format now on WLKK-HD2) and co-founding the World's Largest Disco, served as program director and fill-in host.
 Gillen departed the station amid controversy and a lawsuit by former operations manager Nancy Freeman, who accused Gillen of sexual harassment and WEBR of retaliating against her.
-Additional programming included a weekly 80s music show hosted by former WTSS evening jock John Anthony (essentially a transplant of Anthony's WTSS show "The 80s at 8" in a different time slot), former WECK program director J.R.
+Additional programming included a weekly 80s music show hosted by former 102.5 evening jock John Anthony (essentially a transplant of Anthony's 102.5 show "The 80s at 8" in a different time slot), former WECK program director J.R.
 Russ's syndicated "Movie Ticket Radio", the Polish American Program with Andy Golebiowski (a show featuring Polish music that deliberately avoids the polka heard on other Buffalo stations' Polish shows), and some scattered brokered talk and public affairs programming.

-WEBR's music playlist initially focused on traditional pop music, classic jazz, occasional beautiful music instrumentals, vocal harmony groups, and selections from the Great American Songbook.
+WEBR's music playlist initially focused on traditional pop, classic jazz, occasional beautiful music instrumentals, vocal harmony groups, and selections from the Great American Songbook.
 The station broadened the playlist in 2021, adding more soft rock, doo-wop and adult contemporary selections.
 Another revamp of the playlist, dubbed the "Summer Sound of the City," came with the station's first anniversary in 2021, reviving a different set of jingles from the original WEBR and placing an even greater emphasis on soft oldies, with California sound and yacht rock titles.
 In January 2022, WEBR brought back the Great American Songbook and traditional pop playlist on Sunday evenings, an arrangement that lasted one year.